 In Plainview, however, the average commute to work is quite long.
 On average, people spend 35.47 minutes each day getting to work, which is significantly higher than the national average.

-Plainview is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Plainview doesn't have a public transportation system that people use for their commute.

 Plainview ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 5.81% of people over 25 have a college degree.